 - Affidavits from the Litigation Guardian and legal counsel setting out material facts and attaching relevant medical evidence;

 - Trustee’s Bond; and

-- Consent of the minor if they are 16 and older.
+- Consent of the minor if they are 16 years old or older.

-A more streamlined process is in place for approval of settlements on behalf of a minor of $25,000 or less.
+A more streamlined process is in place for approval of settlements of $25,000 or less.
 The net settlement funds (less legal fees, disbursements and HST) from an approved settlement under $25,000 do not require a surety or extensive investment structure.
-Instead, the funds are placed in a GIC and the trustee/Litigation Guardian undertakes not to collapse the GIC before the minor reaches 19, unless permitted by the court.
+Instead, the funds are placed in a GIC, with the trustee/Litigation Guardian undertaking not to collapse the GIC before the minor reaches 19, unless permitted by the court.

-If your child has been injured as a result of another’s negligence, the personal injury lawyers at MDW Law would be pleased to meet with you for a free consultation to review their claim and discuss next steps.
+If your child has been injured because of another individual’s negligence, the personal injury lawyers at MDW Law would be pleased to meet with you for a free consultation to review their claim and discuss next steps.